 Once Dow decided to automate its account reconciliation processes, it created a top-10 list of requirements for an automation tool.
 Chief among them were speed to implementation, ease of use, and compatibility with Dow’s existing policies, such as its preparation and certification timelines for key accounts.
 Another requirement was compatibility with both SAP R/2 and SAP ERP, as Dow’s intent was to automate reconciliations for its various businesses and operating divisions irrespective of where each division stood in its SAP ERP upgrade.

-After demoing account reconciliation software from several vendors, Dow decided to implement the SAP-endorsed software-as-a-service (SaaS)-based Financial Close Suite for SAP Solutions from SAP gold partner BlackLine.
-(For more details about the BlackLine solution, refer to the sidebar at the end of the article.)
+After demoing account reconciliation software from several vendors, Dow decided to implement the Financial Close Suite for SAP Solutions from SAP Solution Extension partner BlackLine.

 Any concerns over cloud security were mitigated quickly when BlackLine demonstrated its encryption procedures and overall data security measures for safe off-premise data storage.
 “Our IT people were involved very early on with a very extensive review of those security measures and came away satisfied,” Withrow says.
 “The way BlackLine rolls out new versions and addresses potential security breaches became clear selling points.”